adaptris/interlok-docs/docs/pages/cookbook/cookbook-json-transform.md

 |[json-object-transformation-driver][]| Same behaviour as [default-transformation-driver][] but only allows json objects|
 |[json-safe-transformation-driver][]| _Since 3.6.4_ Same behaviour as [default-transformation-driver][] but strips any formatting prior to rendering XML as JSON as [default-transformation-driver][] can be sensitive to whitespace.
 Since you are very likely to be executing a stylesheet to get your data into the right format anyway, you should use `<xsl:strip-space elements="*" />` appropriately in your stylesheet.|

-{% include tip.html content="The general rule of thumb is if the JSON in question is simple, then use [simple-transformation-driver][], otherwise use a variation of [jsonlib-transformation-driver][] as appropriate." %}
+?> **TIP** The general rule of thumb is if the JSON in question is simple, then use [simple-transformation-driver][], otherwise use a variation of [jsonlib-transformation-driver][] as appropriate.

-{% include warning.html content="In some processing situations [jsonlib-transformation-driver][] can be very CPU bound due to the way it handles XML; you may need to do some profiling to see if degrades performance excessively." %}
+!> **WARNING** In some processing situations [jsonlib-transformation-driver][] can be very CPU bound due to the way it handles XML; you may need to do some profiling to see if degrades performance excessively.

 ### JSON to XML via StAX events ###